-As money sadly makes the world go round and jobs don’t appear to be going anywhere anytime soon, sometimes we find ourselves stuck at home, glumly saving up for our next adventure.
-Thank the lord then for books, with their magical ability to whisk us away to all corners of the world with the turn of a page.
-If you’re looking for a read that will make you forget you’re not on a beach, here is our list of the best travel books out there…
+Thank the lord for books, with their magical ability to whisk us away to all corners of the world with the turn of a page.
+We may not always be able to travel as much as we’d like, but every lifelong bookworm knows that there’s more than one way to escape.
+If you’re looking for a read that will take you on a journey with no bounds, this list of the best travel books out there will feed your inner travel bug.

 1. Around the World in 80 Trains (2019) – Monisha Rajesh